-Your search interface can send custom contextual information (e.g., user role, country, age range, etc.) along with each query it executes and each Coveo Usage Analytics (Coveo UA) event it logs (see Sending Custom Context Information).
+Your search interface can send custom contextual information (e.g., user role, country, age range, etc.) along with each query it executes and each Coveo Usage Analytics (Coveo UA) event it logs.
 This data can then be leveraged in query expressions, query pipeline statements and query pipeline conditions, and as user defined dimensions in usage analytics reports.
 Coveo™ Machine Learning (Coveo ML) models can also exploit custom contextual data to provide more personalized and relevant search results, query completion, facet reordering, or content recommendations.

 If you intend a custom context to be usable by Coveo ML, you should ensure that its possible values are limited to a low-cardinality range (i.e., maximum of 10 possible values).

 The following diagram shows the process of a query or query suggestion request being sent from a search interface and how the custom context is handled:

 The diagram focuses on actions in a search interface that trigger queries or query suggestion requests.
 Other actions can be triggered from a search interface that do not use the Search API.

 When an end user interacts with a search interface that has been configured to leverage custom contextual information when an action is performed:

 If the end-user action triggers a query or query suggestion request: